standard-library/q/README.md

 # q
-A tiny library to be used with [browserify](http://browserify.org) that gives arrays rather than NodeLists from DOM queries.
+A tiny library to be used with [browserify](http://browserify.org) (or [webpack](http://webpack.github.io)) that returns arrays rather than NodeLists from DOM queries and allows for composable queries.

 ## Installation